 Jefferson County began its own Stormwater Management Program at the beginning of Permit Year 2009-2010.
 Initially, staff reviewed the unincorporated area of Jefferson County in order to set up the monitoring plan.
-The staff established six instream monitoring locations to be sampled each season during wet and dry weather periods.
+The staff established 6 instream monitoring locations to be sampled each season during wet and dry weather periods.
 A total of 48 sites, classified as screening points, were located near outfalls of tributaries into the major receiving waters.
 The Permit requires all outfalls to be screened during the permit cycle.
 As previously reported, 100% of the MS4 outfalls have been screened.
 Dry weather screening of the MS4 will resume when the new MS4 Permit is issued, should the same requirements be included therein.
 In March 2010, Jefferson County submitted a revised SWMP to ADEM that included an Interim Monitoring Plan.
 The revised monitoring plan has been accepted by ADEM with no further comments.
 Please see Appendix A.

-During Permit Year 2012-2013, Stormwater Program staff collected instream and investigation samples during wet and dry weather.
+During Permit Year 2013-2014, Stormwater Program staff collected 18 instream and 4 investigation samples during wet and dry weather.
+The investigation samples were performed to assist Camp Ketona's discharge limitations and monitoring requirements for ALG140000.
 This information is summarized and quantified in the Summary Tables.
 Please see Appendix H.